CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

    If you change the dependency files commit so that you can track what worked and what didn't.
 6. Build the environment following the instructions to [build the environment](#obtainingbuilding-the-environment).
    (Obviously, you'll have to build the generic image not pull it.)
+   For CSCS todi, steps 6, 7, and 8 are described in `./CSCS-Todi-setup/README.md`.
+   Follow the instructions there.
 7. Follow the instructions to [run the environment](#the-environment) with your target deployment option.
    If everything goes well (we suggested checking that all your dependencies are there